Luxottica: Vertical integration and acquisitions

+Reorganization and merger with Essilor

 On 1 September 2014, a new organizational structure was announced, composed of two co-CEOs, one focusing on market development and the other overseeing corporate functions.
 After the exit of former CEO Andrea Guerra, Enrico Cavatorta was appointed CEO of Corporate Function and Interim CEO of Market (until new and permanent appointment to this role).
 Cavatorta left the company 40 days after being appointed CEO.
-In 2016, it was reported that Luxottica had lost its third chief executive in a year and a half, as Adil Mehboob-Khan stepped down a year after he replaced Cavatorta.
+In 2016, it was reported that Luxottica had lost its third chief executive in a year and a half, as Cavatora's replacement, Adil Mehboob-Khan stepped down one year after he gained the position.
+Upon the departure of Mehboob-Khan, Del Vecchio reclaimed executive powers and became much more active in the company.

 In January 2017, the company agreed to a merger with Essilor.
 The deal also offered a succession plan for Leonardo Del Vecchio, the company's founder.
 Shortly before the merger completed, reporter Sam Knight wrote in The Guardian, "in seven centuries of spectacles, there has never been anything like it.
 The new entity will be worth around $50bn (£37bn), sell close to a billion pairs of lenses and frames every year, and have a workforce of more than 140,000 people."
 On 1 October 2018 the new holding company EssilorLuxottica was founded, resulting in combined market capitalization of approximately €46.3 billion as of the date of the merger announcement.

-In August 2018, Luxottica restored Accademia Bridge in Venice.